Ivan-Olri/course3project/CodeBook.md

 *Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).'*

 That is the original description of the dataset provided.
-For this assignment, which created a tidy data set based on the original data provided by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita (November 2012), a specific set of measurements were selected.
-These are described below:
+For this assignment, which created a tidy data set based on the original data provided by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita (November 2012), a specific set of variables were selected.
+These are described below.

-#### These measurements were the ones selected for the final tidy data set:
+#### These variables were the ones selected for the final tidy data set:
 *('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions)*

     timeBodyAccelerometer-XYZ